wpendl99/.github/profile/webServers/caddy/caddy.md

 - **Configuration file**: `~/Caddyfile`

   Contains the definitions for routing HTTP requests that Caddy receives.
 This is used to determine the location where static HTML files are loaded from, and also to proxy requests into the services you will create later.
 Except for when you configure the domain name of your server, you should never have to modify this file manually.
-However, it is good to know how it works incase things go wrong.
+However, it is good to know how it works in case things go wrong.
 You can read about this in the [Caddy Server documentation](https://caddyserver.com/docs/caddyfile).

 - **HTML files**: `~/public_html`